-Microblading is a technique similar to tattooing used to reconstruct, define, cover gaps, or fill-in over-plucked brows.
-This semi-permanent technique creates subtle, natural-looking brows with delicate strokes that mimics eyebrow hairs.
+Microblading is a technique similar to tattooing used to reconstruct, define, cover gaps, or fill-in over-tweezed brows without the hassle of penciling and shading.
+This semi-permanent technique gives sculpted, fuller, more natural looking eyebrows with delicate strokes that mimic eyebrow hairs.

 What to Expect

-Our microblading expert will use a special microblading pen to draw on individual strokes one by one.
-The process is extremely meticulous and takes around two hours to complete.
-Since the results will last for up to three years before beginning to fade, much attention is paid to detail.
-First, our expert will draw the shape of the brow with a removable pencil.
-This step is extremely important and takes the longest because the shape is customized specifically for each client.
+Our microblading expert will use a special microblading hand tool to draw on individual strokes one by one.
+The process is extremely meticulous and takes roughly two hours to complete.
+First, our expert will use special tools to draw and measure each client to create customized and individual results.
+This process is called brow mapping.
+This step is extremely important and takes the longest amount of time because the shape is customized specifically for each client.

 Is It Painful?

-Some clients may feel a slight discomfort, but it’s relatively painless.
+Some clients may feel a slight discomfort during the first pass, but it’s relatively painless.
 A topical numbing cream will be applied to the area before microblading begins.
 This is followed by a liquid anesthetic.

 How About Downtime?

-The best part about the technique is that there is no downtime.
-We do, however, recommend a follow-up one month after your appointment.
+The best part about the technique is that there is no “downtime”.
+In most cases, clients resume a normal lifestyle, while also following the after-care instructions regarding certain activities.
+There is no need to leave your appointment in disguise or cancel your dinner plans!
+We do, however, recommend a follow-up perfection session one month after your appointment.
 The healing process is different for everyone, and it takes between 25 and 30 days.

 Check out our guide below that outlines the necessary steps to take at all stages of the microblading process.
 Each client’s skin responds differently to these treatments.
 This information acts as a guideline only.